osg-htc/docs/docs/data/install-hadoop.md

 root@primary-namenode # tail -f /var/log/hadoop-hdfs/hadoop-hdfs-namenode-<hostname>.log
 ```

-#### Upgrading the DataNodes
+### Upgrading the DataNodes ###

 Once the primary NameNode has completed its upgrade process, bring up the DataNodes.
-Verify that you have the HDFS rpms from OSG 3.4 installed and then turn on the DataNode service:
+Verify that you have the HDFS RPMs from OSG 3.4 installed and then turn on the DataNode service:

 ``` console
 root@datanode # /etc/init.d/hadoop-hdfs-datanode start